 Who Chooses a Trustee in a Chapter 7 Bankruptcy?

-The bankruptcy court chooses the trustee, usually an officer of the United States Justice Department.
+In Chapter 7, the United States Trustee appoints a private panel trustee to the case (trustees are private parties, not government employees).
 Their primary role is to assess the debtor’s assets and liquidate the non-exempt ones.
 They focus on distributing the proceeds to creditors.

 Filing the Chapter 7 Bankruptcy Petition